-Be aware about additional charges and increased blob access rates having an Azure account upgraded
+Be aware of additional charges and increased blob access rates having an Azure account upgraded

 To learn more about Azure storage tiers, refer to the Azure Blob Storage - Hot, cool, and archive storage tiers article.

-Click Next to open the Retention Policy step.
+Click Next to proceed to the Retention Policy step.